|KEY WORD : art history / iconography|

 It is only as esoteric figures that their iconography is distinctive.
 Taishakuten had no independent cult in Japan but is always shown with Bonten or within the *juuniten 十二天, a group with which he is associated, particularly with the east.

-Well-known images include the Nara period set in the *Hokkedou 法華堂 (Sangatsudou 三月堂) of Toudaiji 東大寺 in Nara, where, according to temple tradition, the sculpture to the right of the main image, *Fukuukenjaku Kannon 不空羂索観音 is Taishakuten.
+Well-known images include the Nara period set in the *Hokkedou 法華堂 (also known as Sangatsudou 三月堂) of Toudaiji 東大寺 in Nara, where, according to temple tradition, the sculpture to the right of the main image, *Fukuukenjaku Kannon 不空羂索観音 is Taishakuten.
 Both he and Bonten are shown wearing Tang dynasty robes and are like bodhisattvas *bosatsu 菩薩 in their appearance.
 Other famous images include the Nara period pair in the Toushoudaiji *Kondou 唐招提寺金堂, Nara.
 The most striking of all is the early Heian set in Touji 東寺, Kyoto.
 There, Taishakuten appears as a martial figure seated on an elephant with one leg hanging over the side of his mount.
 He holds a single pronged thunderbolt in his right hand and has his left hand on his hip.

 (C)2001 Japanese Architecture and Art Net Users System.
 No reproduction or republication without written permission.